valbona1992/homework2-ProfessionalPortfolio/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

 ## Description
 A portfolio that displays information about me, the projects I have done through the coding bootcam course, as well as ways to contact me.
-Here is the link to the deployed portfolio
+Here is the [link](https://valbona1992.github.io/homework2-ProfessionalPortfolio/) to the deployed portfolio.

 ## Table of Contents